EIT Spectroscopy of Rydberg Levels Dressed by Linearly Polarized RF fields: Complementary Angular Response for Two Types of Transition Ladders: Theory

 \subsection{Polarization dependent RF sensing in Rydberg EIT---a conceptual model}

-To set the scene for Rydberg atomic RF-polarimetry, we introduce in \fref{fig:mickey-mouse}(a) the energy level diagram for a fictitious four-level model atom that includes angular momentum degeneracy for the ground and second excited levels.
+To elucidate how an EIT signal might depend on the polarization of an applied RF field, we introduce in \fref{fig:mickey-mouse}(a) the energy level diagram for a fictitious four-level model atom that includes angular momentum degeneracy for the ground and second excited levels.
 A probe laser field linearly polarized along the $z$-axis matches the optical transition frequency between the ground level $g$ and an excited level $i$; choosing $\bf\hat{z}$ as the quantization axis for the model atom, the probe field can drive a $\pi$-transition between $\ket{g,m=0}$ (one of three degenerate angular momentum states of the ground level) and $\ket{i,m=0}$.

 An optical probe beam interacting resonantly with a collection of model atoms on the $g\tranzs i$-transition will be attenuated as light is scattered out of the probe mode.
 However, by adding an additional laser field that couples the excited level $i$ resonantly to a third level $r_1$, the atomic medium can be made transparent to the probe laser beam through the mechanism of electromagnetically induced transparency (EIT) \cite{Fleischhauer2005}.
 For our model atom, the excited intermediate state $\ket{i,m=0}$ connects with a higher-lying state $\ket{r_1,m=0}$ (one of three degenerate angular momentum states of the Rydberg level $r_1$) through an optical coupling field that is linearly co-polarized with the probe field along $\bf\hat{z}$.
 Because of the ascending energies of the levels involved, the resulting EIT for the probe field is referred to as a ladder scheme.
-The EIT transmission is maximised for a coupling field detuning $\Delta_\text{c}=0$ as illustrated in \fref{fig:mickey-mouse}(b).
+The EIT transmission is maximized for a coupling field detuning $\Delta_\text{c}=0$ as illustrated in \fref{fig:mickey-mouse}(b).